adrianhelvik/hyperfocus/README.md

   1. Select the board "Development"
   2. Select the deck "Design finished"
 8. The deck "Design finished" will now be shared between "Design" and "Development"

-## Notes
-- The project is in the process of being migrated from JavaScript to TypeScript.